Perfect Buttermilk Scones: Our No.1 Trusted Recipe

 Description

 Enjoy our family-favorite recipe for fluffy buttermilk scones.
 These classic Irish and UK treats are quick, easy, and create magnificent, fist-sized scones.
 Perfect for a traditional English afternoon tea with clotted cream and jam, or customized with your favorite dried fruits.
-Get ready to roll up your sleeves and enjoy this delicious, almost-instant sweet treat!
+Alright, let's make these quick and tasty scones that is delicious, almost-instant sweet treat!

 Ingredients